tonyelhabr/bdb2021/README.md

 # 4. Application: Quantifying Individual Defensive Skill

-While the causal and machine learning approaches suggest that breaking out EPA by targeted pick play and/or type of coverage when targeted may only lead to noisy deductions, I think it might still be useful to do so, if only for descriptive purposes.
+While the causal and predictive approaches suggest that breaking out EPA by targeted pick play and/or type of coverage when targeted may only lead to noisy deductions, I think it might still be useful to do so, if only for descriptive purposes.

 Below is a plot of EPA for individual defenders when they are the assigned defender (at the time of the throw) on targeted receivers.